rust-lang/book/src/ch17-04-streams.md

 First, let’s create another stream, which will emit an item every millisecond if we let it run directly.
-For simplicity, we can use the `sleep` function to send a message on a delay, and combine it with the same approach of creating a stream from a channel we used in `get_messages`.
-The difference is that this time, we’re going to send back the count of intervals which has elapsed, so the return type will be `impl Stream<Item = u32>`, and we can call the function `get_intervals`.
+For simplicity, we can use the `sleep` function to send a message on a delay and combine it with the same approach we used in `get_messages` of creating a stream from a channel.
+The difference is that this time, we’re going to send back the count of intervals that have elapsed, so the return type will be `impl Stream<Item = u32>`, and we can call the function `get_intervals` (see Listing 17-36).

-In Listing 17-36, we start by defining a `count` in the task.
-(We could define it outside the task, too, but it is clearer to limit the scope of any given variable.)
-Then we create an infinite loop.
-Each iteration of the loop asynchronously sleeps for one millisecond, increments the count, and then sends it over the channel.
-Because this is all wrapped in the task created by `spawn_task`, all of it will get cleaned up along with the runtime, including the infinite loop.

 <Listing number="17-36" caption="Creating a stream with a counter that will be emitted once every millisecond" file-name="src/main.rs">